|

 Preparation and Seasoning

 Preparation begins by choosing a turkey that will be large enough to feed your guests.
-There are many options to choose from, including "free-range" birds and a number of heritage varieties that tend to have a deeper flavor and a greater proportion of dark meat when compared to the more contemporary hybrids.
+There are many options to choose from,

 Basic Brine